akashmahakhud56-maker/akash-demo/README.md

 # akash-demo
-This  is my first Repository.
+This  is my first Git Repository.
+Author-Akash Mahakhud